chanmix51/Pomm/documentation/documentation.rst

 Pomm is a fast, lightweight, efficient model manager for Postgresql written in PHP.
 It can be seen as an enhanced object hydrator above PHP's native Postgresql library with the following features:

  * Database Inspector to build automatically your PHP model files (support inheritance).
- * Postgresql's schema support mapped to PHP namespaces.
+ * Postgresql's schemas are mapped to PHP namespaces.
  * PHP <=> Postgres type converter that support HStore, geometric types, objects, ranges etc.
  * Lazy fetching for results.
  * Hydration filters trough PHP callables.